 This design came from a catering firm who had no garage experience and little financial backing.
 It was at least a good building design, with considerable detail, and a good layout.
 It showed a two-storey restaurant with space for expansion.

-Their investment was good but not good enough, their rent offer was good but only if you assumed sales would be low.
+Their investment was good but not good enough, their proposed rent formula was good but only if you assumed sales would be low.

 Banquets of Oxford Ltd

 The traffic flow in this plan was described as "torturous", with petrol by the entrance.
-Sir Owen Williams criticsed it as for not leaving space for expansion, calling it "inflexible".
+Sir Owen Williams criticised it as for not leaving space for expansion, calling it "inflexible".